 [Section 109J inserted by No. 35 of 2003 s.
 161.]

 109K.
-Powers of Minister following report and recommendations, or inquiry
+Report or inquiry under s.
+109J, Minister’s powers following

 (1) On receiving a report and recommendations made under section 109J(1) or as a result of an inquiry carried out pursuant to a direction given under section 109J(2), the Minister must, if of the opinion that any of the powers conferred by subsection (3) should be exercised, serve on RWWA and on any other person who is considered by the Minister to be likely to be affected by the exercise of that power a notice in writing —